LinkedInLearning/semantic-kernel-in-action-1-fundamentals-3836112/README.md

 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 3. To fully set your environment, follow chapter 02 video 01, which guides you on the setup.

+## Last chapter - practice
+You will notice that on Chapter 07 there is only one  `b`  beginning folder.
+This is intended as the `e` corresponding folder are the beginning state for the next practice, so if something does not work, check those folders for anything that might have been missed.

 [0]: # (Replace these placeholder URLs with actual course URLs)